Some of My Favorite Things – August & September 2025

 Favorite Podcasts

 Dr. Taylor Marshall was an Anglican priest who converted to Catholicism and is now using his platform to bring awareness to recent news and unique perspectives from a traditional Catholic lens.
-He’s very much for informing listeners (and viewers of his YouTube channel) of questionable happenings from the Vatican and all over; he’s also refreshingly pro-America but doesn’t wear blinders when it comes to the faults of the Right.
+He’s very much for informing listeners (and viewers of his YouTube channel) of questionable happenings from the Vatican and all over.
+He’s also refreshingly pro-America but doesn’t wear blinders when it comes to the faults of the Right.

 What have you been enjoying these last couple of months as we transition to the colder seasons?